weihsuantseng/PortfolioProjects/SQL-Data Cleaning of Hepatitis NYC/Readme.md

 </details>

 **4. Do data aggregation in Payment/Cos.
 Create a new variable FreeHep,
-if payment contains free option then returns 'yes', if not returns 'no', else returns 'unknown'.**
+if payment contains free option then returns 'yes', if not, returns 'no', else returns 'unknown'.**
 ```sql
 ALTER TABLE PortfolioProject.dbo.HepatitisNYC
 ADD FreeHep nvarchar(255)